N1wan/Dotfiles/README.md

 # git

+to create an ssh key:
+ssh-keygen -t ed25519 -C "your_email@example.com"
+then add it in github

 for the git config make sure to add a ./private file next to the ./config file like this: git
 ├── config